onlysumitg/qsql/README.md

 # qsql

 Q SQL: IBM I - SQL client

 Its a brower based SQL client for IBM I.

 **Download or clone this repo.**

 > point shell/cmd/powershell (or whatever its called) in that dir and use the following command

 > java -jar qsql.jar

+It will open the url in your default browser.

+**I.E. (any version) is not supported.
+Chrome and firefox only**

 <hr/>

 **Default**

 > -user name : Admin

 > -Password : AdminPass

 > Port: 7007 and 7071

 <hr/>

 **Main Features:**